HomeOffice of Executive / General Manager

+Dick McKinley has been the General Manager of the Alderwood Water & Wastewater District since September 21, 2020.
 McKinley is a public works professional with over 30 years of experience.
-Most recently, he is the director of public works for Paso Robles, California, and prior to that he served as director of public works in Surprise, Arizona and Tacoma, Bellingham and Walla Walla, Washington.
-He has overseen the full range of public works responsibilities, including water and wastewater utilities, general maintenance, engineering, and capital projects.
+His previous experience includes the director of public works for Paso Robles, California, director of public works in Suprise, Arizona, and Tacoma, Bellingham, and Walla Walla Washington.
+He has overseen the full range of public works responsibilities including water and wastewater utilities, general maintenance, engineering, and capital projects.
 He also has strong experience in finance and budgeting.
 He holds a bachelor’s degree in economics from Michigan State University, and a master’s in public administration from Portland State University.

 The General Manager is responsible for running the district, including implementing the policy directives of the board and working with other department heads and member agencies to carry out Alderwood’s mission.

 The General Manager reports directly to the Board of Directors and provides leadership and management of the water district’s public policies and strategic initiatives, assets and resources, and all administrative, operational, and financial activities for Alderwood.

 Alderwood Water & Wastewater District’s Human Resources Department responsible for the planning, organizing, directing, and reviewing of activities and operations for the human resource function.
 Included in this area are recruitment, selection, classification, compliance with state and federal laws and regulations, compensation, benefits, record keeping, administration, and employee relations.